 Theosophy teaches that the lower simians, the monkeys, arose from interbreeding between a ‘mindless’ or unselfconscious stock of the third root-race (who were apelike in appearance*) and a high animal stock, while the anthropoid apes resulted from interbreeding between a less progressed stock among the fourth, Atlantean, root-race and the descendants of the earlier interbreeding.
 ‘Thus,’ says G. de Purucker, ‘the apes and the monkeys have traces of human blood in their veins; the monkeys a single dose, so to say, of the nobler strain, and the apes a double dose of the same.
 But no man has one drop of either simian or anthropoid blood in his veins.’5

-*Human embryos develop by the 4th week a well-defined tail.
-It reaches its maximum length in the 6th week when it may have as many as 12 vertebrae, after which it begins to regress, becoming the coccyx (tailbone).
+*Human embryos develop by the fourth week a well-defined tail.
+It reaches its maximum length in the sixth week when it may have as many as 12 vertebrae, after which it begins to regress, becoming the coccyx (tailbone).
 The coccyx in humans and apes therefore represents a vestigial tail.
-However, this does not require a belief in a simian ancestry, for theosophy says that the ethereal human forms in the third round were apelike and had a short tail (the 6th week of embryonic development also corresponds to the mid-second and early third root-races of the present round).
-The loss of a tail has actually reached a more advanced stage in the gorilla than in man, because the gorilla’s coccyx consists of only 3 caudal vertebrae whereas in humans it generally consists of 4 or 5.6
+However, this does not require a belief in a simian ancestry, for theosophy says that the ethereal human forms in the third round were apelike and had a short tail (the sixth week of embryonic development also corresponds to the mid-second and early third root-races of the present round).
+The loss of a tail has actually reached a more advanced stage in the gorilla than in man, because the gorilla’s coccyx consists of only three caudal vertebrae whereas in humans it generally consists of four or five.6

 The ‘humans’ involved in producing the ancestors of the monkeys were devoid of selfconsciousness and acted instinctually, and hence the interbreeding was not a crime.
 The animals involved, like all mammals, had originally sprung from ‘man’, and the interbreeding led to fertile offspring because the distance between the humans and animals concerned was not yet very great.
 The Atlanteans who later repeated the act were aware of what they were doing and therefore committed deliberate bestiality.
 Even then, these humans and animals were not far enough apart to prevent fertile mating.

-In far past geological times both these simian stocks resembled their respective human half-parents in much fuller measure than do their present-day descendants, the living monkeys and apes.
+In far past geological times both these simian stocks resembled their respective human half-parents much more closely than do their present-day descendants, the living monkeys and apes.
 The earlier stocks were far nearer in time to the dominant human influence in their heredity, while the living simians show the effects of specialization away from that influence over the intervening millions of years.

 Referring to the Lemurian episode of interbreeding, the Stanzas of Dzyan7 state that ‘those who had no spark’ (i.e. nonselfconscious humans) ‘took huge she-animals unto them’,* which belonged to several species and were quite different from any known today, and ‘begat upon them dumb races’.
 The offspring are described as a ‘race of crooked, red-hair-covered monsters, going on all fours’, ‘a truly pithecoid species, now extinct’, and a Commentary mentions: ‘Red-haired, swarthy men going on all-fours, who bend and unbend (stand erect and fall on their hands again) who speak as their forefathers, and run on their hands as their giant fore-mothers.’8